nilslukas/nilshendriklukas.github.io/_news/announcement_7.md

 ---

 I gave an invited talk on "Privacy for Language Models" at [MongoDB](https://www.mongodb.com).
-Also, our paper was features on the [Microsoft Research Focus newsletter](https://www.microsoft.com/en-us/research/blog/research-focus-week-of-june-5-2023/).
+Also, our paper was featured on the Microsoft Research Focus [blog](https://www.microsoft.com/en-us/research/blog/research-focus-week-of-june-5-2023/).